 With the ongoing conflict, unprecedented numbers of new students showed up on enrollment day in January 2015.
 Rather than turn those students away to face uncertain futures, Marial Bai Secondary School more than doubled student enrollment.
-By accepting more students, from a wide range of states and ethnic backgrounds, VADF and MBSS reduced the students' risk of recruitment into the military conflict and of facing hunger and displacement issues.
+By accepting more students, from a wide range of states and ethnic backgrounds, VAD Foundation and The Marial Bai Secondary School reduced the students' risk of recruitment into the military conflict and of facing hunger and displacement issues.

 Facts About South Sudan

 - South Sudan gained independence on July 9th, 2011.

 - It is divided into three regions, Bhar el Ghazal, Equatoria, and Greater Upper Nile and ten states within those regions.

 - The population is approximately 11 million people, predominately living in rural subsistence farming communities.

 - South Sudan has the third largest oil reserves in Sub-Saharan Africa and is rich with other natural resources like copper, iron ore, and arable land for agriculture.

 - Only 27% of the population can read and write in the national language, English.